How Long To Smoke Pork Butt Per Pound

 How Much Pork Per Person?

 Buy half a pound of pork per person.
-If you will have a lot of side dishes or other meats, you could buy 1/3 pound per person.
+If you have a lot of side dishes or other meats, you could buy 1/3 pound per person.

 What Is Pork Butt?